TABLE OF CONTENTS

 First Obstacle Cleared: Orange Card Appointment

 I received an appointment date by email.
 I had to proceed to Districtshuis Deurne for my Orange card collection on 27 September 2017.
-The issue of Orange Card is usually close to the tourist visa expiry date which is after the second month.
+The issue of the Orange Card is usually close to the tourist visa expiry date which is after the second month.
 Most people worry from the second month onwards if they never hear any news about their Orange Card.

 Besides, the email also mentioned that the police would come and visit us to complete the registration process.
 I replied that the police had already visited us on 16 August.
 The letter also advised, “it is important that your name is clearly visible on the door or doorbell”.